cdellacqua/poller.js/docs/README.md

 ▸ (): `void`

-A function that's used to unsubscribe a subscriber from a store.
-Used in [Store](README.md#store)
+A function that's used to unsubscribe a subscriber from a signal.

 ##### Returns